Appalachia Matters.

 How We’re Supported:

 100 Days in Appalachia is the independent nonprofit newsroom of Appalachia Free Press in partnership with The Rural Digital Resilience Project.
-Our founding partners are West Virginia Public Broadcasting and the Daily Yonder, of The Center for Rural Strategies, headquartered in Eastern Kentucky, and 100 Days was initially incubated at the West Virginia University Media Innovation Center.
+Our founding partners were West Virginia Public Broadcasting and the Daily Yonder, of The Center for Rural Strategies, headquartered in Eastern Kentucky, and 100 Days was initially incubated at the West Virginia University Media Innovation Center.

 100 Days in Appalachia subscribes to standards of editorial independence adopted by the Institute for Nonprofit News.